kubernetes/community/committee-steering/governance/sig-governance.md

   - *MUST* be a contact point for the Product Security Committee to reach out to for triaging and handling of incoming issues
   - *MUST* accept the [Embargo Policy]
+  - *SHOULD* have a public email address
   - Defined in `security_contacts` field of `OWNERS` files

+If no Security Contacts are specified, the [Security Response Committee] will default to contacting the top-level project approvers.

 ### Other Roles
 This governance document outlines the required roles for SIGs: Chair and Tech